-The line and column size in pixels of the "tracking area" is calculated so that it is able to detect displacements of the tracer of at least 272 km/h in any direction (value of configurable parameter MINSPEED_DETECTION), when the wind guess is not used in the definition of the tracking area.
-When the wind guess is used, this MINSPEED_DETECTION parameter is to be understood as the minimum difference in speed with respect to that of the NWP wind guess that the NWC/GEO-HRW algorithm is able to detect.
+The line and column size in pixels of the "tracking area" is calculated so that it is able to detect displacements of the tracer of at least 272 km/h in any direction (value of configurable parameter MINSPEED\DETECTION), when the wind guess is not used in the definition of the tracking area.
+When the wind guess is used, this MINSPEED\DETECTION parameter is to be understood as the minimum difference in speed with respect to that of the NWP wind guess that NWC/GEO-HRW is able to detect; a value here of 72 km/h is recommended.